Spartan2909/sanitise/configuration.md

 Specifies what to do when a title row is found.

-The valid options are `once`, which returns an error if more than one header row is found, and `split`, which splits the file at each title row and processes the resulting sections as individual files.
+The valid options are `combine`, which ignores headers and processes the whole file as one, `once`, which returns an error if more than one header row is found, and `split`, which splits the file at each title row and processes the resulting sections as individual files.

-If `once` is selected, the macro will return a tuple containing the result of processing.
+If `combine` or `once` are selected, the macro will return a tuple containing the result of processing.
 If `split` is selected, a Vec of tuples will be returned, with one tuple per section of the file.

 If no value is specified, the default is `once`.